serai-dex/serai/README.md

 ### Layout

+- `audits`: Audits for various parts of Serai.

 - `docs`: Documentation on the Serai protocol.

 - `common`: Crates containing utilities common to a variety of areas under